 Organic Rankine Cycle

-The Rankine cycle is a thermodynamic cycle widely used by power plants to convert water into steam, expanding through a turbine to produce mechanical work.
+The Rankine cycle is a thermodynamic cycle widely used by power plants to convert water into steam, then expanding that steam through a turbine to produce mechanical work.
 The organic Rankine cycle (ORC) is a refinement of this technology, using an organic working fluid in place of water.
 This working fluid, in our case Pentafluoropropane, has a boiling point less than that of water in order to utilize lower temperature heat sources when compared to larger Rankine cycles.

 The centerpiece of ElectraTherm’s ORC systems is a specially-designed twin-screw expander from parent company, BITZER.
 The implementation of this technology represents a dramatic shift from previous ORC technologies utilizing radial or axial turbines – providing a more cost efficient, robust design that greatly enhances reliability.